CtrlK

 Workflow Clarity

 The setup section has a clear 4-step sequence with a validation checkpoint (confirm ACTIVE status).
-However, the core workflows list tools as optional steps without clear sequencing or decision logic, and there are no validation/verification steps after create or update operations (e.g., confirming a lead was created successfully).
+However, the core workflows list tools as optional sequences without clear decision logic or validation steps.
+There are no feedback loops for error recovery—e.g., what to do if a create operation fails, or how to verify a record was created successfully.
+For operations that modify CRM data, this is a notable gap.

 2 / 3